kbruton18/idb/PITCHME.md

 +++

 #### What they can do better
-- attributes not labeled on instance cards
+- unlabelled attributes
-- name of long instances cut off
+- long instance names cut off
 - lack of carousel
-- search system seems to match letters
+- search system matches letters
-- highlighted search context is sometimes missing
+- missing highlighted search context
-- API is difficult to use because of lack of CORS
+- API is difficult to use

 +++
 #### What puzzled us